lorenzopaoria/Comparison-between-StackOverflow-and-ChatGPT-responses-for-software-development-questions/README.md

 4. Move the downloaded file to stackOverflowDump folder.
 5. Update the file path in the `dataCatalog.py` script to point to the location of the extracted StackOverflow dataset.

-With the StackOverflow dataset in place, you can now run the program to compare the responses from StackOverflow and ChatGPT for software development-related questions.

 ## API Limits and Configuration for GPT-4-turbo

 This project uses the `gpt-4-turbo` model, with the following rate limits: